White Point Garden: Features

 Among the military relics on display was once the capstan of the USS Maine.
 The capstan was salvaged from the Maine when it was raised from the bottom of Havana Harbor, and its parts were meted out to communities all over the country.
-The capstan was donated to Charleston by Sen. Ben Tillman but sat in the basement of City Hall for several years before being installed in Hampton Park.
+The capstan was donated to Charleston by Sen. Ben Tillman, but sat in the basement of City Hall for several years before being installed in Hampton Park.
 Later, the capstan was relocated to the U.S. Navy Base and then later to White Point Garden.
 It was displayed atop a concrete base on the eastern edge of the park.
 In 2007, the capstan was removed, and a statue of William Moultrie was installed in the same location.
 The 8-foot statue, atop a 7-foot pedestal, depicts a uniformed Moultrie, sword in sheath, holding his hat at his side as he appears to survey Charleston Harbor.
 It was sculpted by John Ney Michel.

 The United Daughters of the Confederacy allegorical monument Confederate Defenders of Charleston stands at the southern tip of Charleston's peninsula in the southeast corner of White Point Garden.

 At the southeastern corner of White Point Garden is a large allegorical statue installed in 1932 by the United Daughters of the Confederacy.
 The monument titled, Confederate Defenders of Charleston, commemorates the soldiers who fought for their city and the southern States during the Civil War.
 The bronze statue is 12 feet tall and rests on a granite base 13 feet tall.
 The sculptor was Hermon Atkins MacNeil.

-Near the southwest corner of the park is a memorial to the crew of the USS Amberjack, a submarine that was sunk during World War II, and 51 other American subs lost during the conflict.
+Near the southwest corner of the park is a memorial to the crew of the USS Amberjack, a submarine that was sunk during World War II, and 51 other American submarines lost during the conflict.

-Also located near the southwest corner of the park is the 20-foot tall, granite Hobson Monument.
-On April 26, 1952, the U.S. destroyer Hobson was cut in half and sunk after being in a collision with the American aircraft carrier Wasp.
+Also located near the southwest corner of the park, is the 20-foot tall, granite Hobson Monument.
+On April 26, 1952, the U.S. destroyer Hobson was cut in half and sunk after being involved in a collision with the U.S. aircraft carrier Wasp.
 The stones used in the platform come from the 38 home states of the 176 sailors who died.
 The Hobson was built at the Charleston Navy Yard.

-At the meeting of Meeting St. and South Battery is a memorial to the crew of the H.L.
+At the meeting of Meeting St. and South Battery, is a memorial to the crew of the H.L.
 Hunley.
 Added in 1899, the granite monument recognizes the first successful submarine, the Hunley, which eventually sank in Charleston Harbor following a successful attack on the USS Housatonic.